mattosaurus/ChartJSCore/README.md

 # ChartJSCore v3.9.1

-Implementation of Chart.js for use with .NET Core.
+Implementation of Chart.js for use with ASP.NET MVC.
 This library allows Chart.js code to be generated in an MVC controller from a .NET object and injected into the desired view.

+ChartJSCore is a .NET Standard 2.0 library, and is compatible with all .NET versions that support .NET Standard 2.0 libraries.

 [![Build status](https://ci.appveyor.com/api/projects/status/7n78iys8p8dhf9fm?svg=true)](https://ci.appveyor.com/project/perezLamed/chartjscore)